ipfs-inactive/interface-js-ipfs-core/SPEC/MISCELLANEOUS.md

 - `id: String` - the Peer ID
 - `publicKey: String` - the public key of the peer as a base64 encoded string
-- `addresses: String[]` - A list of multiaddrs this node is listening on as strings
+- `addresses: Multiaddr[]` - A list of multiaddrs this node is listening on
 - `agentVersion: String` - The agent version
 - `protocolVersion: String` - The supported protocol version